fercodes/somostodo/README.md

 # somostodo
-Website with impressive animation "look through a window" for a photographer.
+Website with impressive effect "look through a window" when scrolling down.
+For a photographer's portfolio.